Sitecore/sitecore-ios-sdk/README.md

 #### Get a single item

 Now, use the SCApiContext object to access the required items and fields.
-For more information, see the section Installing the Client Side.
+For more information, see the section *Installing the Client Side*.
 [Mobile SDK documentation PDF](https://github.com/downloads/Sitecore/sitecore-mobile-sdk/SC_Mobile_SDK_Developer_Guide_100_USLetter.pdf)

 	//Read an item with path
 	[context itemReaderForItemPath: @"/sitecore/content/nicam"](^(id result, NSError *error)